Heart Health: The Effects of Loneliness and Social Isolation

 Seniors At Home Helps Reduce Social Isolation

-Seniors At Home offers several programs to increase a sense of community and reduce social isolation for older adults.
-Skyview Zoom is a program for adults with memory impairment and Cafe by the Bay offers Holocaust survivors weekly gatherings to discuss issues of concern and to gain strength and support from one another.
-Seniors At Home caregivers can also be a source of companionship, in addition to offering assistance with daily needs.
+Seniors At Home offers programs to increase a sense of community and reduce social isolation.
+The Cafe by the Bay program offers Holocaust survivors regular gatherings to discuss issues of concern and to gain strength and support from one another.
+Seniors At Home caregivers and personal assistants can also be a source of companionship for older adults, in addition to offering assistance with daily needs.
+And Seniors At Home’s support groups designed for family caregivers meet online and offer an opportunity for those caring for a loved one with memory loss to receive emotional support, information and resources.

 Community and connection are key to helping reduce social isolation and loneliness.
 Seniors At Home is here to help.
 If you or someone you care about needs assistance, please reach out to Seniors At Home at 415-449-3700 or contact us online.